AdobeDocs/experience-platform.en/help/destinations/ui/edit-activation.md

       * [activating audience data to batch profile-based destinations](./activate-batch-profile-destinations.md) (for example, Amazon S3 or Oracle Eloqua);
       * [activating audience data to streaming profile-based destinations](./activate-streaming-profile-destinations.md) (for example, HTTP API or Amazon Kinesis).

     * Additionally, you can edit the destination dataflow name and description.
     * You can use the **[!UICONTROL Enabled]/[!UICONTROL Disabled]** toggle to start and pause all data exports to the destination.

     ![Destination details](../assets/ui/edit-activation/destination-details.png)

-5. Refer to [Activation overview](activation-overview.md) for details on how to activate new segments to your destinations.
+## Next steps {#next-steps}

+By following this tutorial, you have successfully used the **[!UICONTROL destinations]** workspace to update existing destination dataflows.

+For more information about destinations, refer to the [destinations overview](../catalog/overview.md).